 During the first two weeks of school, the supervisor will schedule and facilitate an initial triad meeting between the Intern, Clinical Educator and University supervisor.
-The purpose of this meeting is to discuss expectations for the semester among the triad, set initial goals related to NC Teacher Candidate Rubric (NCTCER) and a program adopted dispositions assessment.
-It is also recommended at this time that the dates for observations are established for all members of the triad.
+The purpose of this meeting is to discuss expectations for the semester among the triad, set initial goals related to NC Teacher Candidate Rubric (NCTCER).
+It is also recommended that the dates for observations are established for all members of the triad at this meeting.